bwhite/picarus/doc/index.rst

 Our projects

 - hadoopy_ (`doc <http://hadoopy.co>`_): Cython based Hadoop library for Python.
 Efficient, simple, and powerful.
+- picarus_takeout_: C/C++ module that contains the core picarus algorithms, separate so that it can be built as a standalone executable.
 - imfeat_ (`doc <http://bwhite.github.com/imfeat/>`_): Image features (take image, produce feature vector) and support functions.
 - distpy_ (`doc <http://bwhite.github.com/distpy/>`_): Distance metrics.
 - classipy_: Classifiers using a simple standardized interface (supports scikit-learn_).